mekane/git-practice-exercises/README.md

 We can use that to our advantage and avoid adding any additional commits or doing any merges.
 It works like this: after QA has tested the changes on dev and we're ready to promote them to production, we just move the `production` branch pointer to where `dev` currently is.
 This is cool because there's no merge, there's no additional commits in the history, and we know 100% that the code that was tested by QA is exactly what is now tagged `production`.
+(Note that this is very similar to a "fast forward" merge, which we normally avoid because it can obscure the history of a branch, but it in this case it would work perfectly.)

 Here's how we do that: